Sorebit/misun/README.md

-# Misun Pelican theme
+# Misun: A theme for Pelican

-Misun is a pelican theme designed for <https://sorebit.github.io>.
+Misun is a [Pelican](https://github.com/getpelican/pelican) theme designed for
+<https://sorebit.github.io>.
+It aims for high readability, accessibility and light design.

 For this theme to work the plugins are *required*.